 Even writing the word is dangerous.
 Please don't say it aloud.
 In golf, the dreaded Y word is like saying Beetlejuice.
 It's never to be uttered, not even once.

-That said, if you have ever had them—like I have—it’s worth understanding how they got there and what you can do to play through the pain and enjoy pickleball stress-free again.
+That said, if you have ever had them, like I have, it's worth understanding how they got there and what you can do to play through the pain and enjoy pickleball stress-free again.

-What are the Yips?
+What Are the Pickleball Serve Yips?

 The yips are the inability to execute a relatively easy shot in a sport, especially when you have time to think about it.
 This time dimension is why coaches attempt to ice kickers in football with a strategic timeout, which often works.